 We now have an ESUMC phone app that leads you in daily prayer.
 We invite you to engage in daily prayer by downloading the app here.

 Holy friendship is a gift and a beautiful way that God is transforming us, our communion, and our city with grace and with love.
 Small groups are a particularly Wesleyan way of discipleship.
 In a Wesleyan small group, groups of 10-15 people come together weekly to share a meal, read Scripture, pray together, and “watch over one another in love.”
 You are invited to form or join a Wesleyan Small Group.
 Contact Rev. Ashley Griffith, Pastor of Community Life to learn more.

 Each week in small group, we will read together the Gospel for the upcoming Sunday.
 To access the weekly lectionary, click here!

 We worship God daily in our individual lives, and we come together weekly to worship as a communion.
 When we worship together, we can lean on one another in faith and be strengthened by the prayers and practices of the church In addition, God feeds and sustains us through the acts of our communal worship: Gathering in God’s name, Proclaiming God’s word, Responding to God’s word, and being Sent into the world to live lives of love and witness.
 Find our worship times here.

 Christian faith is not just something we know with our heads or experience in our hearts, we are also called by God DO something about it!
 God invites and empowers us to put our faith into action by serving others in Jesus’ name.
 We pray and pay attention.
 We ask God to help us notice where people are suffering and where healing is needed, and we ask God to help us to be God’s hands and feet in the world.
-Using Matthew 25 as a guide, we have missional communities of 30 to 40+ people who serve together monthly so that we might partner with God’s good work of healing and blessing in our city and in the world.
+Using Matthew 25 as a guide, we have Community Engagement Teams who serve together monthly so that we might partner with God’s good work of healing and blessing in our city and in the world.